eBay/parallec/README.md

 **90%+ Test coverage** assures you always find an example of each of feature.

 1. **Exceedingly intuitive** interface with builder pattern similar to that in [Async HTTP Client](https://github.com/AsyncHttpClient/async-http-client), but handles concurrency behind the scenes.
 1. **Generic response handler with context**.
-Enable total freedom of processing each response your way.
+Special response context enables total freedom and convenience of processing each response your way.
 Process and aggregate data **anywhere** to Kafka, Redis, Elastic Search, mongoDB, CMS and etc.
 1. **Flexible on when to invoke the handler**:  before (in worker thread) or after the aggregation (in master/manager thread).
 1. **Flexible Input of target hosts**: Input target hosts from a list, string, JSON Path from local files or a remote URL
 1. **Scalable and fast**, **infinitely scalable** with built-in **Concurrency control**.